Le-Gris/harc-viewer/README.md

 # H-ARC Viewer

-A web-based viewer for the Human-ARC (H-ARC) experiment interface.
-This project is built using [Smile](https://smile.gureckislab.org), a framework for creating online experiments.
+A web-based viewer for the Human-ARC (H-ARC) experiment interface (publication under review).

 ## Overview